Navigating through Features – Overview

 Following items on the toolbar are available regardless of which screen is displayed.
 They are:

-- Progress bar.
+- Server Status.
 Green and rotating if connection is active.
 Red and static if there is a disruption.
 When red, click to see more details.

 - Duplicate Window.
 Click to duplicate the current Window on a new Window.
 Use when wanting to see multiple windows, side by side.

-- [Quick access Drop boxes].
-This is shown if you elect to see it in User Settings.
+- Quick access Drop boxes.
+This is shown if you elect to see it in User Profile Settings.
 It enables you to quickly access different features and Servers.

 - VHS.
 This supports legacy environments when application events were using VHS (Virtual Home Server).
 Click of the icon gives you options to open a Window for each.
-More detail on how they work can be found in section: VHS.
+The dropdown menu for VHS gives you two options: Log Browser and Prompt Browser.

 - Help.
-Opens this content, but points to the section relevant to the screen currently displayed.
+Opens this content i.e. the online documentation, but points to the section relevant to the screen currently displayed.